Autocust/ai-chat-widget/README.md

 - `data-title`: The title of the chat widget.
 - `data-api-url`: The URL of the API that will power the chat widget.
 - `data-chatbot-id`: The ID identifying the specific chatbot configuration to use (Header: `X-Chatbot-ID` for HTTP, Query Param: `chatbotId` for WebSocket).
 Default is `xyz`.
+- `data-agent-id`: The Agent ID used for backend identification and API calls.
+Default is `xyz`.
+- `data-cms`: The type of Content Management System the website uses (e.g., 'prestashop', 'woocommerce').
+This can affect features like "Add to Cart" buttons in product carousels.
+Default is `''` (empty string).
 - `data-theme`: The overall theme ('light' or 'dark').
 Default is 'light'.
 - `data-user-message-bg-color`: Background color for user messages (e.g., '#e0e0e0').
 - `data-user-message-text-color`: Text color for user messages (e.g., '#000000').